girba/thegtbook/README.md

 ###Generating the book

-First of all you have to run `./download.sh` to obtain the Pillar executable that does all the job.
+1. Execute `./download.sh` to obtain the Pillar executable that does all the job (do it only ONCE).

-To generate your book execute `./compile.sh`.
+2. Execute `./compile.sh` to generate your book in the `book-result` folder (specified in `pillar.conf`)

+###Generating one chapter

 If you want to generate only one chapter, pass the file's path to the script: `./compile.sh Example/Example.pillar`.
 If you have `pdflatex` installed and available in your system's `PATH`, the script will also generate pdf files.

 ###Adding a chapter